UEFI-code/EasyANN/README.md

 If you have any questions, feel free to open an issue!

+You may noticed the backward2() Function, well that's another style of writing, work same as backward().

 # License

 Copyright reserved by 'SuperHacker UEFI' and 'Cookie'.